Percona-Lab/pmm-submodules/README.md

 # PMM Submodules

 This repository serves the purpose of creating and/or updating the feature builds for PMM Server and PMM Client.
-It is auxiliary to our build system managed by Jenkins as it helps pull the right branches from different repositories that PMM [consists of](https://github.com/percona/pmm).
+It is auxiliary to our build system managed by Jenkns as it helps pull the right branches from different repositories that PMM [consists of](https://github.com/percona/pmm).

 # Installation dependencies